JorgWoehl/Constants/README.md

 ## Symbolic Math

-`Constants` also provides symbolic representations of all values, units, and constants with units to carry out symbolic manipulations and perform calculations with arbitrary accuracy.
+`Constants` also provides symbolic representations of all values, units, and constants (values & units) to carry out symbolic manipulations and perform calculations with arbitrary accuracy.

 ### `symvalue`: Symbolic Values